TobleMiner/shoreline/README.md

 LimitNPROC=infinity
 ```

+## Hardware vulnerability mitigations

+Over the past years an ever-growing set of mitigations for hardware vulnerabilities have been added to Linux.
+If you are only
+running trusted code on your system you might want to add `mitigations=off` to your kernel cmdline.
+This can result in a
+considerable performance increase.
+On Debian this change can by persisted by adding `mitigations=off` to GRUB_CMDLINE_LINUX in
+`/etc/default/grub` and running `update-grub`.

 # Performance

 Shoreline can easily handle full 10G line speed traffic on half way decent hardware (i7-6700, 32 GB dual channel DDR4 memory @2400 MHz)